 One day, while waiting to meet the chairman of a company, I overheard him shouting harshly at his assistant, demanding coffee as if it were beneath him to ask with decency.
 I was stunned.
 And I couldn’t help but wonder, “Is this the version of success I was striving for?

+It wasn’t the first time I’d asked myself that, but it was the first time the answer felt undeniable.
 When I entered the room, he looked me up and down without standing, barely greeted me, and kept his eyes on his screen for most of the meeting.
 No goodbye.
 No acknowledgment.
 That lack of basic decency always unsettles me, not because I expect special treatment, but because I hold people to the same standards I hold myself: respect, presence, humanity.

 Money brings power and comfort, yes.
 But it doesn’t earn admiration, and now, it doesn’t even guarantee financial stability.
 These days, behavior can make or break a company’s reputation and revenues.
 You can command a room and still lose people’s respect.
 And if we’re not here for people, what are we here for?